 Our company started its energy activities in 1989 affiliated with Akkök Group of Companies.
 Akenerji, which has been operating as a free electricity generation company since 2005, became one of the leading companies in Turkey's energy sector as of the end of 2021.
 Akenerji, which is an example in the energy sector with more than 33 years of knowledge, with 1 natural gas combined cycle, 1 wind power plant and 7 hydroelectric power plants has created portfolio diversity in terms of source and geography.
 As of the end of 2021, 26% of our installed power, which is 1,224 MW, consists of renewable energy sources.
-All our active plants are administratively operating under the Production Directorate under the name of Akenerji Elektrik Üretim A.Ş., depending on Operations and Maintenance.
+All our active plants are administratively operating under the Generation Assistant Manager under the name of Akenerji Elektrik Üretim A.Ş., depending on Operations and Maintenance.
 All our plants except for Erzin Power Plant carry out electricity generation activities from renewable energy sources.
+Being aware of the importance of renewable energy for the future of the world, Akenerji has put the goal of; continuing renewable energy investments in the future, at the top of its main strategic goals.
+In this context, all activities are carried out by prioritizing renewable investments and following a sustainable business model.

-Akenerii's Sustainability Approach:
+Akenerji's Sustainability Approach: